-Routine will make your teacher-life a million times easier.
+A routine will make your teacher-life a million times easier.

 In just a paragraph or two, we’re going to get into the types of reading centers that you can offer within your classroom.
 A word to the wise, don’t try to incorporate everything.

 Pick a few key centers to incorporate each week.
 I like to stick with 5.
 If you pick a reading game center, choose to incorporate a reading game every week.
-This will make lesson planning a much simpler process because you know exactly what you’re looking for and you’re not looking to reinvent the wheel each week.
+This will make lesson planning a much simpler process because you know exactly what you’re looking for, and you’re not looking to reinvent the wheel each week.

 Consider your physical space.

 Classrooms never seem big enough, so this can be a challenge.
-I like to have 4 – 5 kids at each center (the smaller number the better) but it depends on the class size.
+I like to have 4 – 5 kids at each center (the smaller number, the better), but it depends on the class size.
 If I have 28 kids, that means about five to six center areas.

 Types of Centers